-An easy one dish meal that can be adjusted to your family’s tastes and cooks in about 30 minutes?
-Oh! count me in!
-I know I just posted Shrimp Creole last week, but as I mentioned in that post, we have loved Lousiana cuisine for a long time in my family.
-And even though the list of ingredients may seem long and intimidating, Jambalaya is another weeknight fast recipe that is nothing more than chop, saute and simmer.
+Jambalaya is an easy one dish meal that can be adjusted to your family’s tastes and cooks in about 30 minutes. even though the list of ingredients may seem long and intimidating, is another weeknight fast recipe that is nothing more than chop, saute and simmer.

 The version below is more vegetables than meat.
 That won’t fly in my house, so I add more meat (like some of the shrimp leftover from making the Shrimp Creole) and cut back on the vegetables.
 Or omit them and serve them on the side for me and M so J won’t give it “the big snub”.

 That’s the great thing about this recipe, make it to suit your eaters taste.
 I don’t go too heavy on the spices for them, but add more for mine.
 If you have leftover chicken or pork in the fridge, chop ’em up and toss ’em in.
 Let the recipe serve as a starting point for your dish, and mix and match what you want or have.

 This is technically a Cajun dish.
 If you want to make it more Creole you can add some chopped tomatoes in with the broth.
 Cajun recipes generally developed out side of New Orleans in the surrounding bayou areas and have a more French influence (from the French Canadian Acadians that migrated to the area) where as Creole recipes developed in and around New Orleans and have a wider range of influences including Caribbean and African.
 Cajun recipes usually don’t use tomatoes, but Creole ones do extensively.
 So, now you know.

 I prefer the Cajun “brown” version below to Creole “red”, but it is a matter of personal preference – eat what you like.